Agriochoerus: Paleoecology

 The morphology of the teeth indicates that Agriochoerus shows that this animal was herbivorous, even if the "feline" skeletal anatomy and the presence of claws (as opposed to hooves) are more reminiscent of carnivores.
 Some scholars have hypothesized that Agriochoerus was able to climb trees, due to the presence of strong claws; other scholars have proposed that Agriochoerus was able to dig burrows or excavate roots to feed on.
+Based on its high tooth enamel δ13C values, A. antiquus lived in open, dry environments.